cb125/Scoreboards/README.md

 * Auditors are welcome, and are expected to do the reading and post comment/questions.

 ## Course Schedule

-The course is sponsored jointly by the Philosophy department at Rutgers New Brunswick and the Linguistics department at NYU.
-We will meet from 11:00 to 1:45 on Wednesdays, alternating between NYU, where we'll meet in room 103 at 10 Washington Place (the Linguistics building) and Rutgers, where we'll meet in the seminar room on the 5th floor of 106 Somerset Street (in the philosophy department).

 The schedule below is rough and provisional.
 Readings, topics, and timing are subject to evolution; but we hope to approximate something like the below.

 * January 19: @Rutgers. **Intro**